dvirrabbani/angular-18-tutorial/README.md

 - styleUrls: to list the URLs of the CSS files that the component uses in an array.

 ## CLI Genrate Commands

 ```
 ng g c component --standalone --inline-template
+ng g c interface  // genrate a tpye
 ```

+## Input decorator

+Let the component be customize, import it from '@angular/core'
+@input must be initialized
+The "!" sybmol after the property name, tells Typescript complier that the value of this property won't be null or undefined like @input data:Data;